Lille crashes, falls to Troyes in French league - TSN.ca

 Reims mathematically secured safety by edging lowly Lorient 2-1.
 Arber Zeneli put Reims ahead in the 17th.
 Nigeria international Terem Moffi leveled in the 32nd by scoring a solo goal after a run from his own half to skip past three defenders and dribble past the goalkeeper before slotting into an empty net.
 Mali international El Bilal Toure scored the winner in the 59th.

-On Saturday, Rennes beat Saint-Etienne 2-0 while ten-man Lens rallied to draw with Nantes 2-2.
+On Saturday, Rennes beat Saint-Etienne 2-0 while 10-man Lens rallied to draw with Nantes 2-2.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports